Churchill–Roosevelt Highway: History

 When WWII commenced, Trinidad became an important strategic point in the war effort.
-Through the Bases Agreement signed by British prime minister, Sir Winston Churchill, and the US president, Franklin Delano Roosevelt, Britain got 50 old American destroyers, and the US was granted the right to establish bases in the British Territories.
+Through the Bases Agreement signed by British prime minister Churchill and US president Roosevelt, Britain got 50 old American destroyers, and the US was granted the right to establish bases in the British Territories.
 Although the US Army had several bases on the island by 1941, the most important were Chaguaramas and the Air Base at Wallerfield, called Fort Read.
 The road communications between the Port of Spain (POS) and Fort Read near Cumuto was difficult as it consisted solely of the crowded Eastern Main Road, which slowed down the large convoys moving between the two bases.
 The decision was made in 1941 to build a military two lane paved road between Fort Read and the Morvant Junction of the Eastern Main Road just outside POS (the extension of the highway, the Beetham Highway, was not built until the 1950s.)

 Work began almost immediately, with the highway bisecting rural communities like St. Augustine, El Socorro and Tacarigua.
 Many crop farmers had to be moved as bulldozers ploughed the course.
 This era in history is documented in Samuel Selvon's classic novel, A Brighter Sun, where an inexperienced Indian youth is thrust headlong into the highway-building process.
 When the road was opened in 1942, it was the finest road in the island, being smooth and pothole free from end to end.
 It was not immediately asphalted, as it was pressed into service for the convoys almost as soon as the way was graded (a stark contrast to the island's roads today).
 Wilson Minshall, father of masman Peter Minshall, remarked “The new Roosevelt–Churchill Highway has swept across the country from Cumuto to a point near Laventille with the force of a flood rushing into a quiet valley.
 Cleared and graded but not yet surfaced, its naked earth weaves and interweaves protesting patterns under the wheels of army trucks and construction tractors that cannot wait until the road is finished.

 Opened in 1942 and reserved exclusively for military traffic, with exceptions being made for top-ranking civil service personnel.
 Military police in jeeps constantly patrolled the 15 mile road looking for violators.

 The highway was finally opened up for civilian use on 4 October 1949.